August (Rossner novel)

 August, is a novel written by Judith Rossner focused on a psychoanalyst and one of her analysands.
 The title refers to the month of August, when analysts leave the city for the month and thus leave some of their patients without the emotional support of the analytic relationship.

 Plot introduction

-The novel focuses on the relationship between a psychoanalyst, Dr. Lulu Shinefield, and a young troubled woman, Dawn Henley, from the beginning of their therapy together through to its termination.
+The novel focuses on the relationship between a psychoanalyst, Dr. Lulu Shinefield, and a troubled young woman, Dawn Henley, from the beginning of their therapy together through to its termination.